mjtooley/bitag2.0/Future-Topic-Queue.md

 12. Exploring software transparency, traceability and updates (noting that NTIA is doing some work in this area with SBOM)
 13. Technical challenges and issues in seeking AI and algorithmic transparency
 14. Recommended authentication & security practices for Internet-connected cameras (e.g. Ring, Nest - see https://advocacy.consumerreports.org/press_release/consumer-reports-urges-ring-wyze-guardzilla-and-others-to-raise-security-and-privacy-standards-for-connected-cameras/)
+15. Can broadband availability be determined by speed test data?